stefonalfaro/Java-Sunrise-Sunset-Backend-Service/README.md

 Java application with the SpringBoot framework for REST HTTP APIs.
 Built into a Docker image and then deployed to Google Cloud Run.
 Final result is https://sunrise-sunset-backend-dvknejaaha-uc.a.run.app/sunriseSunset?latitude=17.0&longitude=-88.0

-This application provides endpoints to retrieve sunrise and sunset times for a given location and to download satellite images from NASA for a specified location and date.

 ## Endpoints

 ### Get Sunrise and Sunset for Location